Rhodes’ gutsy performance

-Heading into last Sunday’s Hell in a Cell show, it was announced that Cody Rhodes had torn his right pectoral muscle.
+Heading into the June 5 Hell in a Cell show, it was announced that Cody Rhodes had torn his right pectoral muscle.

 While it would lead to surgery, Rhodes made the choice to wrestle at Cell in the main event against Seth Rollins inside the Hell in a Cell structure.